-Using a screen reader, navigate yor page and check that the screen reader is able to announce the name of each interactive control, the role of that control, and the current interactive state.
+Using a screen reader, navigate your page and check that the screen reader is able to announce the name of each interactive control, the role of that control, and the current interactive state.
 If the role of an element is unclear, and the state of the element is unclear, you may need to add the appropriate ARIA roles.
-Learn more in Manually check all custom controls have appropriate ARIA roles.
+Learn more in Custom controls have ARIA roles.

 It is also important to pay close attention to how interactive elements are labeled.
-Screen reader users rely on labels to understand the context of that element.
+Users of screen readers and other assistive technologies rely on labels to understand the context of that element.
 Vague labels are common, and they are non-helpful for navigating content.
 Learn how to improve Labels and text alternatives.

 Providing visual hints about what a control will do helps people operate and navigate your site.
 These hints are called affordances.
 Providing affordances makes it possible for people to use your site on a wide variety of devices.